rlucente-se-jboss/demo-rfe/README.md

 copy the `ostree-commit` value to the clipboard.
 You'll use that when creating an image derived from this one in the web console.

+The list of rpm packages included in the commit can be listed via:

+    rpm-ostree db list rhel/8/x86_64/edge --repo=repo

 Create the second image using the web console.
 Browse to `https://YOUR-HOST-NAME:9090` and log in as a user with admin privileges (or at least a member of the `weldr` group).
 Once you're